vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 term -- just to get it off the ground.
 The "exit grant" should therefore not be thought of as a reduction in a previous planned commitment, and therefore shouldn't be thought of as a sign that Open Philanthropy is trying to exit the migration policy space.
+It is, however, tentative evidence suggesting that the level of future grantmaking may be less than the level of grantmaking in 2019 and 2020 (when LaMP was receiving grants).

 A counterpoint to the narrative of exit is a [raw look at the numbers](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy&cause_area_filter=Migration+policy#donorDonationAmountsByDoneeAndYear)